popsUlfr/steam-deck-tricks/README.md

 This replaces all Arch packages with the SteamOS' mirror versions and installs development packages.
 Finally an unprivileged `deck` user is created.

-You can be come this user imediately with:
+You can be come this user immediately with:

 ```sh
 [root@<id> /]# su - deck